-I took second place in the contest.
+I took the second place in the contest.
 The first place took a student who presented a quantitative empirical study.
 I was fascinated by it, and I still am.
-I think I will take a statistics course this
+I think I will take a course in statistics this

 Animal and human rights

-My second conference talk was about animal rights and like in case of the previous one I also wrote an article about the topic.
+My second conference talk was about animal rights and like in the previous case I also wrote an article about the topic.
 I studied the debate in moral philosophy about the moral status of animals, and I thought it would be a great idea to write about it in the context of discussions about human rights in legal philosophy.
 I was thrilled that the number one Czech law journal, Právník, has decided to publish it.
 It’s great that the peer review is double-blind, so nobody knew that I’m still just a student.
-Just like the first, this article is in Czech.
-If you want to read a bit of it though, there is an English abstract:
+Just like the first one, this article is in Czech.
+If you want to read a bit of it though, here is an English abstract: